jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 const add2Then3 = add2.bind(null, 3)
 ```

 Not very pretty if you ask me.
 This also creates some weird cases, what will I get back if I call "add2(1)"?
-Undefined.
 Since I only passed in one argument instead of the two remaining arguments "c" is undefined and thus the whole thing is.
 What I'd really love is to be able to pass in as many or as few arguments as I'd like and get back a function that takes the rest of them.
 This idea is called currying.

 ```javascript
 add(2)(3)(4)